BDC Hamburger Icon

 Cash flow chart example

-A cash flow statement, also called a statement of cash flows, is a financial document showing how money flows in and out of your business.
-Common financial activities, such as securing loans or applying for investment capital, may require this and other types of financial statements.
+A cash flow statement — also called a statement of cash flows — is a financial document showing how money flows in and out of a business.
+Common financial activities, such as applying for a business loan or presenting an idea to business investors, often require cash flow statements and other financial reports.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.